EiNSTeiN-/roadrunner-filament-sensor/manual/ASSEMBLY.md

 ##### Communication over UART or I2C?

-Both firmwares are available to provide options for all MCUs.
+Both firmwares are available to provide options for all MCUs and toolhead boards.
 There's pros and cons to both, the main ones are listed below:

 **UART:**
 * Pro: Good option for MCUs with limited number of pins or without native I2C support.
 I2C SDA/SCL pins are often special-purpose pins whereas any GPIOs can be used for UART TX/RX.